antidiestro/etai-prompts/summarize.md

 ## related_queries

-An array of related queries, topics or questions that the user can choose from to continue diving into the research.
+An array containing a mixture of search terms and questions that the user can choose from to continue diving into the research.

 # Important considerations